elenakos/Playwright_python/README.md

-This repo contains sample test written in [Playwright-python](https://github.com/microsoft/playwright-python).
+This repo contains sample tests written in [Playwright-python](https://github.com/microsoft/playwright-python).

 ## How to Setup Playwright